Temporary Name, Social Distancing Model For Other Sporting Events, New Community Focus for The Scottsdale Polo Party:

 In response to this unprecedented situation, the Polo Classic is offering local charities and schools the chance to raise money utilizing its unique platform and event.

-Nonprofits and schools can host fundraisers at The Stella Artois Polo Classic with zero or very little costs.
+Nonprofits and schools can host fundraisers at The Bentley Scottsdale Polo Championships with zero or very little costs.
 Participating organizations will keep all revenue generated from ticket and table sales.

 Multiple letters and emails have gone out to Valley-wide charities over the past months alerting them to the option.
 Several have expressed interest ranging in size from 50-200 people.